Alexis Ren Displays Her Gorgeous Body In A White Tank Top And Tight Blue Jeans

 The model posed in a series of four images where she moved her figure in different positions and showed off her spectacular shape.

 In the first share, Alexis looked toward the right for a profile shot.
 Her hair, recently dyed blond from its former brown color as seen here, fell loosely over to one side of her face.
 Small gold earrings were fastened to her earlobes.
-She wore what appeared to be a men’s white tank top.
+She wore what appeared to be a white tank top.
 Its sheer material clung to her breasts.
-Alexis paired that with a pair of light-blue jeans that featured a high waistline.
+Alexis also rocked light blue jeans that featured a high waistline.

 Her skin was golden in color and lit by the sunshine that appeared to illuminate the room where the image was taken.